|

 In diabetes type 1

-This site is particularly associated with this type of diabetes mellitus.
+site is particularly associated with this type of diabetes mellitus.
+For example,

-the degree of relationship between the relatives and the affected individuals, etc.
+in the family, the degree of relationship between the relatives and the affected

-the degree of relationship between the relatives and the affected individuals, etc.
+in the family, the degree of relationship between the relatives and the affected

 Molecular genetic information